Young Cuba

 Dom stands for "home" and "house" in Russian.

 The ongoing project explores different edges of feeling at home, losing home, and trying to find one.
-I interviewed my friends from Russia and Ukraine, most of whom moved after the invasion, and captured them in their current apartments abroad with the objects that help create the ephemeral sensation of being at home.
+I interviewed my friends from Russia and Ukraine, most of whom moved after the start of the war, and captured them in their current apartments abroad with the objects that help create the ephemeral sensation of being at home.
+In the end, the objects turned out to be just a thread that helped untangle something deeper and much more complex.

 DOM